laacin/inyorm/README.md

 go get -u github.com/laacin/inyorm
 ```

-### Minimal setup

-Inyorm is at its core a query builder and object mapper.
+Inyorm is just a query builder and object mapper.
 It doesn’t manage connections or drivers,
-so you remain fully in control of the database layer.
+so you stay fully in control of the database layer.

 ```go
 package main